-Seaspiracy, a documentary about the fishing industry’s impact on sea life, sent shockwaves across the world when it was aired last year.
+Seaspiracy, a documentary about the fishing industry’s impact on sea life, sent shockwaves across the world when it was aired in 2021.
 The 90-minute programme quickly became one of the most watched shows on Netflix, triggering many viewers to vow never to eat seafood again.
 Yet the documentary has also been criticised, with some arguing it makes misleading claims and oversimplifies a complex issue.
 At the heart of the debate lies the fundamental question: do we need to give up eating fish to help save our oceans?

 Ultimately it’s down to individual choice.
 But for those who do eat fish, there are plenty of things we can do to consume more responsibly.
 Below The Marine Conservation Society‘s Sustainable Seafood Advocate Jack Clarke sheds some light on how to eat fish sustainably.

 If you’re lucky enough to have a local fishmonger, we would recommend buying your seafood there.
 There are also a number of websites selling seafood for national delivery.
 Look for businesses that give you the most information about their seafood – if you know the species, and how and where it was caught or farmed, you’ll be able to check this on the Good Fish Guide and make sure it’s a good choice.